polkadot-fellows/RFCs/text/0003-blockspace-regions.md

 Regions are used to modify the behavior of the parachain backing/availability pipeline.
 The first major change is that parachain candidates submitted to the relay-chain in the `ParasInherent` will be annotated with the `RegionId` that they are intended to occupy.
 Validators and collators do the work of figuring out which blocks are assigned to which regions, lifting the burden of granular scheduling off of the relay chain.

+The **maximum level** of a region at any block number `now` is given by:
+`maximum_level(now, region) = min(now, end) - start * rate_numerator`
+If `end` is `None`, it is treated as infinite.

+The **minimum level** of a region at any block number `now` is given by:
+`minimum_level(now, region) = maximum_level(now - SCHEDULING_LENIENCE, region)`

 A submitted candidate for a parachain P at a block B is accepted if:
   * There is no candidate pending availability for B
-  * The region is not expired or at its maximum count.
+  * The region is not at its explicit maximum count.
-  * `(now - start) * rate_numerator > count * RATE_DENOMINATOR`
+  * maximum_level(now, region) > count * RATE_DENOMINATOR`

 If all of these conditions are met, along with other validity conditions for backed candidates beyond the scope of this RFC, then the candidate is pending availability and the region's count is incremented.
-If the region's count is less than `((now - start) * rate_numerator / RATE_DENOMINATOR) - SCHEDULING_LENIENCE`, the count is set to this value before being incremented.
+If the region's count is less than `minimum_level(now, region) / RATE_DENOMINATOR`, the count is set to this value before being incremented.
 If the candidate times out before becoming available, the count is once again decremented.

 The scheduling lenience allows regions to fall behind their expected tickrate, but bounded to a small maximum.
+This prevents accumulated core debt from being accumulated indefinitely  and spent all at once.

 This RFC introduces a new `HYPERCORES` parameter into the `HostConfiguration` which relay-chain governance uses to manage the parameters of the parachains protocol.
 Hypercores are inspired by technologies such as hyperthreading, to emulate multiple logical cores on a single phsyical core as resources permit.
 Hypercores allow parachains to make up for missed scheduling opportunities.